Alison Pill: 2008–2014: Film roles and The Newsroom

-From 2012 until its ending in 2014, she was in the HBO political drama series The Newsroom portraying journalist Maggie Jordan at a fictional cable news show.
-In a Geffen Playhouse production of Wait Until Dark (2013), Pill starred as a blind woman who must fend for her life.
-Myron Meisel of The Hollywood Reporter compared Pill's performance favorably to previous actors who played the role such as Lee Remick and Audrey Hepburn, writing "the reliably talented Pill instills [the role] with a distinctive individuality."

-She starred in Bong Joon-ho's post-apocalyptic film Snowpiercer, alongside Chris Evans and Tilda Swinton, which was released in 2013.
+From 2012 until it ended in 2014, she was in The Newsroom, a political drama series on HBO portraying journalist Maggie Jordan at a fictional cable news show.
+In a Geffen Playhouse production of Wait Until Dark (2013), she starred as a blind woman who fends for her life.
+Myron Meisel of The Hollywood Reporter compared Pill's performance favorably to previous actors who played the role including Lee Remick and Audrey Hepburn, writing "the reliably talented Pill instills [the role] with a distinctive individuality."
+Pill starred in Bong Joon-ho's post-apocalyptic film Snowpiercer, alongside Chris Evans and Tilda Swinton, which came out in 2013.
 Pill appeared in Cooties (2014) starring Elijah Wood.
-In Zoom, Pill played Emma, an aspiring comic book artist.
+In Zoom, she played Emma, an aspiring comic book artist.

 2015–present

 She acted in the Coen Brothers comedy Hail, Caesar!
 (2015) playing Eddie Mannix's wife.
-Pill starred in Goon: Last of the Enforcers as Eva Glatt, Glatt's love interest in first movie Goon, now married to Glatt.
-Pill was part of the cast of The Family as Willa Warren.
+Pill starred in Goon: Last of the Enforcers as Eva Glatt, Doug Glatt's love interest in first movie Goon, and now married to her.
+She was part of the cast of The Family as Willa Warren.
 In 2016, Pill co-starred with Jessica Chastain in the EuropaCorp thriller Miss Sloane.
 In 2017, she joined American Horror Story: Cult, starring as Ivy Mayfair-Richards, one of the main characters of the storyline.
 In 2018 she played former Vice President Dick Cheney's daughter Mary in the Oscar-nominated film Vice.
-That same year she acted in the Broadway revival of the Edward Albee memory play Three Tall Women acting alongside Glenda Jackson and Laurie Metcalf.
+Also in 2018, she acted in the Broadway revival of the Edward Albee'sThree Tall Women, a memory play, acting alongside Glenda Jackson and Laurie Metcalf.

-In 2020, she was part of the TV series Devs directed by Alex Garland on FX on Hulu, playing Katie, the chief designer of the Devs system.
+In 2020, she was part of the TV series Devs directed by Alex Garland on FX on Hulu and played Katie, the chief designer of the Devs system.
 In 2021, she starred in the film All My Puny Sorrows with Sarah Gadon, as two Mennonite sisters who leave their religious lives behind.
-Alison won Best Actress in a Canadian Film by Vancouver Film Critics Circle for her role in the movie.
-Pill was also part of the TV series Them, playing Betty Wendell.
+Pill won Best Actress in a Canadian Film by Vancouver Film Critics Circle for her role in the movie.
+She was in the TV series Them, playing Betty Wendell.
 For the first two seasons of Star Trek: Picard, she played scientist Dr. Agnes Jurati.
-Pill returned to Broadway playing Sonya in the 2024 revival of the Anton Chekov play Uncle Vanya starring opposite Steve Carell, William Jackson Harper, Jayne Houdyshell, and Alfred Molina at Lincoln Center.
-David Cote of The Observer hailed her performance writing, "Pill proves to be the evening's MVP" adding, "[She] embodies that brokenness with a palpable heat I wish could have ignited everything around her".
+Pill returned to Broadway playing Sonya in the 2024 revival of the Anton Chekov play Uncle Vanya starring with Steve Carell, William Jackson Harper, Jayne Houdyshell, and Alfred Molina at Lincoln Center in Manhattan.
+David Cote of The Observer hailed her performance, "Pill proves to be the evening's MVP...
+[She] embodies that brokenness with a palpable heat I wish could have ignited everything around her".

 Personal life

 Pill was engaged to actor Jay Baruchel from 2011 to 2013.
-Baruchel made their engagement public when he thanked Pill as his fiancée during an acceptance speech at the Genie Awards in Ottawa, Ontario.
-Baruchel alluded to their break-up in a Twitter posting on February 16, 2013.

-Pill married actor Joshua Leonard May 24, 2015, They have a daughter, Wilder, born November 19, 2016.
+Pill and actor Joshua Leonard married on May 24, 2015, They have a daughter who was born in 2016.
+On August 15, 2025, Leonard announced their divorce via social media.